 Follow a simple payment plan example to see how you can use supplemental insurance to help pay for your surgery.
 Doctors recommend that women allow their body to heal from the surgery for several weeks, and wait for two menstrual cycles before attempting to get pregnant.

 For the sake of our example, we can assume the policies are purchased in conjunction with the procedure.
 Mom conceives three months after the surgery and delivers nine months later.
 That equates to twelve months of insurance payments prior to delivery.

 - Total payments – $1,800

-As you can see from the example there is enough of a gap between the premium payments, and the benefits returned to cover the entire expense of an entry level tubal ligation reversal.
-Plus, additional benefits may be paid in the event of pregnancy complications, premature birth, delivery complications, accidents and illnesses.
+As you can see from the example, there is enough of a gap between the premium payments, and the benefits returned to cover the entire expense of an entry-level tubal ligation reversal.
+Moreover, additional benefits may be paid in the event of pregnancy complications, premature birth, delivery complications, accidents, and illnesses.

-The amount you pay out-of-pocket for qualified medical expenses in any tax year can be deducted from taxes using schedule C. The IRS limits these deductions to those above 10% of the family’s Adjusted Gross Income.
+The IRS limits these deductions to those above 10% of the family’s Adjusted Gross Income.
 A family with a $100K AGI may realize tax savings only on those totaling more than $10,000 in any tax year.
-By spreading your payments over two or more tax years you risk losing the tax savings.
+By spreading your payments over two or more tax years, you risk losing the tax savings.

-Flexible spending accounts have annual contribution limits of $2,500.
-If both spouses have access at work, a total of $5,000 can be contributed.
-In theory, even the most expensive tubal ligation reversal surgery could be paid off over three years using your FSA.
+Flexible spending accounts have annual contribution limits of $2,550.
+If both spouses have access at work, you can contribute a total of $5,500 in a single plan year.